enahwe/KafkaGust/README.md

 * KafkaGust uses the Java native Kafka library and can be executed directly from any kind of Operating System (e.g, Windows, Mac, Linux)

 ## Requirements
-* A JDK version 1.7 minimum must be installed
+* A JDK version 1.7 minimum must be installed on the same machine
 * The JAVA_HOME environment variable must be set

 ## Installation